massdriver-cloud/mass/docs/generated/mass_bundle_new.md

 ### Options

 ```
+  -c, --connections strings       Connections and names to add to the bundle - example: massdriver/vpc=network
+  -d, --description string        Description of the new bundle
   -h, --help                      help for new
+  -n, --name string               Name of the new bundle
+  -o, --output-directory string   Directory to output the new bundle (default ".")
+  -t, --template-type string      Name of the bundle template to use
 ```

 ### SEE ALSO